-- Tap off lines from CRH to deaerator, auxiliary PRDS, HP heater 6a & 6b, gland sealing, etc. shall remain closed/isolated.
+- Tap-off lines from CRH to deaerator, auxiliary PRDS, HP heater 6a & 6b, gland sealing, etc. shall remain closed/isolated.

 - Stage 1a endpoint will be concluded by observing the indents on the target plate.

-- SH, MSL, HP bypass interconnection, hand-operated valve mounted in place of HP bypass valve and CRH lines up to Boiler end with temporary exhaust piping.
+- SH, MSL, HP bypass interconnection, hand-operated valve mounted in place of HP bypass valve, and CRH lines up to Boiler end with temporary exhaust piping.

 - In this stage, 6 to 8 blows will be given through HP bypass lines to ensure the cleanliness of the limb.

-- 1a plus reheater, HRH lines, Interceptor Valve and temporary pipe.
+- 1a plus reheater, HRH lines, Interceptor Valve, and temporary pipe.

-- CRH line along with attemperator shall be welded with reheater before the start of stage 2a.
+- CRH line along with the attemperator shall be welded with a reheater before the start of stage 2a.
 LP bypass lines shall be blanked during stage 2a.
 Stage 2a endpoint will be concluded by observing the indents on target plates

 - 2a up to IV + LP bypass lines with the temporary exhaust pipe.